gucci8/grade-scala-guis/README.md

-# Grade-scala
+# Grade-scala-guis

-Grading environment with specific Scala version in path.
+Grading environment with specific Scala version and headless testing for GUIs in path.

 This image extends [grade-java](https://github.com/apluslms/grade-java).